-The colorful architecture, constant festive atmosphere, and loads of things to do in Guanajuato all make this colonial town an awesome travel destination to pursue in Mexico.
-The leafy plazas and opulent theaters often give visitors the feel of a quaint European town surrounded by mountains.
+Guanajuato’s leafy plazas and opulent theaters often give visitors the feel of a quaint European town.
 But Guanajuato is oozing with unique Mexican culture and history.
-Plus the great cuisine you can find all over town will remind you that you are most definitely in Mexico!
+Plus the tasty local cuisine found all over town will remind you that you are most definitely in Mexico!

 1) Get Lost in Guanajuato’s Historic Old Town